shoganhennessy/Econ_text_data/Blog_post_exploration/2_RePEc_listings.md

 This post described the IDEAS.RePEc data, and the opportunity it represents to to measure economics publication and their outcomes.
-Hopefully use of these data and further \`\`applied mechanism design’’ ([Serrano 2018](http://hdl.handle.net/10419/202594)) will help us understand the world of the top 5 and economics publications in general better.
+Hopefully use of these data and further ‘’applied mechanism design’’ ([Serrano 2018](http://hdl.handle.net/10419/202594)) will help us understand the world of economics publications better.

 **Next up:** Looking at inclusion in the *NBER family*.